-- Employees may make pretax contributions to certain types of
+- Employees may make pretax contributions to certain

 - Ongoing plan expenses are tax deductible.

 In addition, sponsoring a qualified retirement plan

 - Attract experienced employees in a very competitive

 - Retain and motivate good employees: A retirement

 plan can help you maintain key employees and reduce

 - Help employees save for their future since Social

 Security retirement benefits alone will be an inadequate

 source to support a reasonable lifestyle for most

-- Plan assets are protected from creditors.
+- Qualified plan assets are protected from creditors